RamShankarKumar/Monster-Slayer-Using-Vue-JS/README.md

 15. Difference between 'v-show' and 'v-if'

-## Functionality of the this Game project --
+## Functionality of this Game project --

 1. Attacking monster
 2. Doing special attack to monster